Type class: Overview

 The function elem has the type a -> [a] -> Bool with the context Eq a, which constrains the types which a can range over to those a which belong to the Eq type class.
-(Note: Haskell => can be called a 'class constraint'.)
+(Haskell => can be called a 'class constraint'.)

-A programmer can make any type t a member of a given type class C by using an instance declaration that defines implementations of all of C's methods for the particular type t.
-For instance, if a programmer defines a new data type t, they may then make this new type an instance of Eq by providing an equality function over values of type t in whatever way they see fit.
-Once they have done this, they may use the function elem on [t], that is, lists of elements of type t.
+Any type t can be made a member of a given type class C by using an instance declaration that defines implementations of all of C's methods for the given type t.
+For example, if a new data type t is defined, this new type can be made an instance of Eq by providing an equality function over values of type t in any way that is useful.
+Once this is done, the function elem can be used on [t], that is, lists of elements of type t.

-Note that type classes are different from classes in object-oriented programming languages.
-In particular, Eq is not a type: there is no such thing as a value of type Eq.
+Type classes are different from classes in object-oriented programming languages.
+Specifically, Eq is not a type: there is no such thing as a value of type Eq.

 Type classes are closely related to parametric polymorphism.
-For example, note that the type of elem as specified above would be the parametrically polymorphic type a -> [a] -> Bool were it not for the type class constraint "Eq a =>".
+For example, the type of elem as specified above would be the parametrically polymorphic type a -> [a] -> Bool were it not for the type class constraint "Eq a =>".